oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

     ![phoenix-add-app-sync-start-script](./images/phoenix-add-app-sync-start-script.png)

-    - Add *Enable-rsync-in-Ashburn-App* in Step name
+    - Add *Enable-rsync-in-Phoenix-App* in Step name
     - Leave the Enable Step as ticked
     - Select Error mode as "Stop on error"
     - Leave the default "3600" seconds in Timeout in seconds
     - In the region, select "US West (Phoenix)"
     - Select the "Run local script" option
     - Select the server instance in "Target instance in compartment" where you have placed the cronjob (rsync) enable script
-    - In the script parameters, add the location of the cronjob (rsync) enable script.
+    - In the script parameters, add the location of the cronjob (rsync) enable script
+    - Run as user will be the user who has access to enable cronjobs

     Click on Add Step.